hipe/tmx/doc/018-installing-and-deploying-python.md

 ## A Terminal Nicety: xsel or xclip or pbcopy

-It's nice to be able to pipe text into the clipboard:
+It's nice to be able to pipe text into the clipboard from the terminal so you can paste it anywhere.
+Currently, we use `xsel` for this:

 ```bash
 sudo apt-get install xsel